 From Three 6 Mafia to The Beatles and Brian Eno.

-With the world continuously evolving, musicians are constantly creating new and imaginative sounds.
+With the world continuously evolving, music production is constantly creating new and imaginative sounds.
 With the constant supply of new synths, new DAWs, new ways to create our music is evolving faster than ever, but did you know the heritage of Trap rappers started in the mid ’90s in Memphis?

 Read up on all the latest interviews, features and columns here.